fred-terzi/reqtext/ReqText.reqt.md

 <!-- reqt_README_field-->
 **README:**

- Use `reqt init <project name>` to quickly start a new ReqText project.
-This command creates the necessary files and structure for managing your requirements.
-See the README for more details and examples.
+`reqt init <project name>`

+Project name can be entered in "" or with spaces, the init command will replace spaces with underscores.

+The init command will create a `.reqt` directory in your root that will hold the following files:
+    - `config.reqt.json` - The config file for the project
+    - `itemTemplate.reqt.json` - The template for new items.
+This can be edited at any time, but will not back populate existing items.
+    - <project name>.reqt.json - The source of truth for the project.
+This is where all the requirements, acceptance, details, and status are stored.

 <!-- Make Content "exclude" to exclude from README generation -->

 <!-- reqt_README_AI_field-->
 **README AI:**

-undefined
+SEE README.

 <!-- Make Content "exclude" to exclude from README AI generation -->